Freelancing: An Editor's Journey

 Step IV: Keeping track of all the deets

 So you’ve dipped your toe in the water.
 You’ve done a few jobs on Upwork and/or Fiverr, and maybe even gotten a job or two through social media.
 You think, “Hey, I think I could really, actually, for reals do this!”
 First of all, WOOHOO!
 Now… we gotta get down to brass tacks and start looking more closely at the practical details (the “deets,” if you will.
 I mean, I will.)
-How much money can you practically make doing this?
-Can you realistically expect to be able to make enough to replace your current job?
+How much money can you realistically make doing this?
+Can you honestly expect to be able to make enough to replace your current job?
 How many hours per week will you have to work?
 Heck, how much are you making per hour (this is a good thing to ask, since a lot of jobs will be fixed-price contracts)?

 This is where the awesome spreadsheets Mark made come into play.
 He created one to track hours and rate of pay, which will also tell you how fast you’re working.
 (This one is tailored to writers and editors, as it tracks words per hour.)
 He also made a spreadsheet that will tell you how much you need to be making (and working) to replace your current job, how much to pay your essential bills, and how much will allow you to start saving.
 He’s pretty wonderful!
 Here are the spreadsheets: